Manscaped Lawn Mower 4.0 Pro Review – Great Below The Belt and Above

 Value for Money Ratings

-While this is a bit of an investment, the trimmer does an excellent job.
+Although this is a significant investment, the trimmer performs exceptionally well.
 I haven’t yet found a cheaper alternative that offers the same level of performance that I want, apart from the 3.0 Plus (costs about 20% less).

 The replacement blades also come at a cost, around $20, £25, or €28, which is also on the pricier side.
 However, I’m comfortable with this price if the blades genuinely last around 12 months.